Turnip Green Cornbread Casserole

 - In a large skillet, cook the onion and sausage; drain if there's excess oil1 lb. ground sausage, 1 cup chopped sweet yellow onion

-- In a large bowl, combine greens with their juice and the condensed soup54 ounces Mixed greens, 15 ounces condensed soup
+- In a large bowl, combine greens with their juice and the condensed soup54 ounces Mixed greens, 15 ounces condensed chicken soup

 - Fold in cooked sausage and onions, crumbled cornbread; season with Trappey's pepper sauce, salt and pepper; sprinkle in red pepper flakes (optional)1 pan prepared cornbread, 1 cup chopped sweet yellow onion, 1 lb. ground sausage, 1 tablespoon pepper sauce, ½ teaspoon salt, 1 teaspoon black pepper, 1 teaspoon red pepper flakes